Skip to content

 Line Protocol

-SCheck's output is in line protocol format.
-The rule ID is used as the metric name.
+SCheck outputs in line protocol format, using the rule ID as the metric name.

 Name Type Description Required